 Why You Might Need Manual Underwriting

-Most home loans are approved more or less by a computer: if you meet certain criteria, the loan will be approved.
+Automated systems are responsible for much of the decision-making when it comes to home loans.
+If you meet specific criteria, the loan is approved.
 For example, lenders are looking for credit scores above a certain level.
 If your score is too low, you’ll be declined.
-Likewise, lenders typically want to see debt to income ratios lower than 31/43.
-However, “income” may be hard to define, and your lender might not be able to count all of your income.
+Likewise, lenders typically want to see debt-to-income ratios lower than 43%.
+However, “income” may be difficult to define, and your lender might not be able to count all of your income.

 If all goes well, the computer will spit out an approval.
-But if anything is amiss, your loan will receive a “Refer” recommendation, and it’ll have to be reviewed outside of the AUS.
+But if anything is amiss, your loan will receive a “refer” recommendation, and somebody will need to review your application outside of the AUS.

-Debt-free lifestyle: The key to great credit scores is a history of borrowing and repaying loans.
-But some people choose to live without debt, which can be simpler and less-expensive.
-Unfortunately, your credit will eventually evaporate along with your interest costs.
-It’s not that you have bad credit—you have no credit at all (good or bad).
+- Debt-free lifestyle: The key to high credit scores is a history of borrowing and repaying loans, but some people choose to live without debt for simplicity and significant interest savings.
+Unfortunately, your credit eventually evaporates along with your interest costs.
+You don’t necessarily have bad credit—you have no credit profile at all.
 Still, it’s possible to get a loan with no FICO score if you go through manual underwriting.
-In fact, having no credit can be better than having negative items like bankruptcy in your credit reports.
+In fact, having no credit or thin credit can be better than having numerous negative items like bankruptcy or collections in your credit reports.

-New to credit: Building credit takes several years.
-If you’re still in that process, you may have to choose between waiting to buy and manual underwriting.
-With a home loan in your credit reports, you may accelerate the process of building credit because you’re adding to the mix of loans in your file.
+- New to credit: Building credit takes several years.
+If you have not yet established a robust credit profile, you may have to choose between waiting to buy and manual underwriting—which may even improve your credit.
+Adding a home loan to your credit reports can accelerate the process of building credit, because you add to the mix of loans in your credit files.

-Under certain HUD programs, you can get approved within a year or two — without manual underwriting.
-However, manual underwriting provides even more options to borrow, especially if your financial difficulties were relatively recent (but you’re back on your feet).
-Getting a conventional loan with a credit score below 640 (or even higher than that) is difficult, but manual underwriting might make it possible.
+- Recent financial problems: Getting a loan after bankruptcy or foreclosure isn’t impossible.
+Under certain HUD programs, you can get approved within one or two years after bankruptcy without manual underwriting.
+However, manual underwriting provides an additional option for borrowing, especially if your financial difficulties are relatively recent.
+Getting a conventional loan with a credit score below 640 is difficult, but manual underwriting might make it possible.

-Low debt to income ratios: It’s wise to keep your spending low relative to your income, but are some cases when a higher debt to income ratio makes sense.
-With manual underwriting, you can go higher — which often means you have more options available in local housing markets.
-Just beware of stretching too much and buying an expensive property that’ll leave you “house poor.”
+- High debt-to-income ratios: It’s wise to keep your spending low relative to your income, but in some cases, a higher debt-to-income ratio makes sense.
+With manual underwriting, you might get approved with a higher-than-usual ratio.
+In many cases, that means you have more options available in expensive housing markets.
+Just beware of stretching too much and buying a costly property that could leave you “house poor.”

 How to Get Approved

-You’ll basically need to use whatever you can to show that you’re willing and able to repay the loan.
-To do so, you really need to be able to afford the loan — you need sufficient income, assets, or some way to prove that you can handle the payments.
+If you don’t have the standard credit rating or income profile to get approved, you need to use whatever you have available to show that you’re willing and able to repay the loan.
+To do so, you genuinely need sufficient income, assets, or other resources to prove that you can handle the payments.

-Somebody is going to take a very close look at your finances, and the process will be frustrating and time-consuming.
-Before you start, make sure you really need to go through the process (see if you can get approved with a conventional loan).
-Take an inventory of your finances so that you can discuss the requirements with your lender, and so that you get a head start on gathering the information they need.
+In manual underwriting, somebody scrutinizes your finances, and that process can be frustrating and time-consuming.
+Before you start, make sure you really need to go through the process—see if you can get approved without manual underwriting.
+Take an inventory of your finances so you can discuss the requirements with your lender and get a head start on gathering the information they need.

-History of payments: Can you show that you’ve been making other payments on-time over the past year?
-Credit reports look at your payment history (among other things), and you’ll need to show the same payment behavior using different sources.
-Larger payments like rent and other housing payments are best, but utilities, memberships, and insurance premiums can also be helpful.
-Ideally, you'll identify at least four payments that you’ve been making on-time for at least 12 months.
+- History of payments: Be prepared to prove you’ve been making other payments on-time over the past year.
+Traditional credit reports show your loan payment history, but you need to demonstrate the same payment pattern using different sources.
+Large payments like rent and other housing payments are best, but utilities, memberships, and insurance premiums also can be helpful.
+Ideally, identify at least four payments you’ve been making on time for at least 12 months.

-Healthy down payment: A down payment reduces your lender’s risk.
-It shows that you have skin in the game, and it gives them a buffer — if they need to take your home in foreclosure, they’re less likely to lose money when you make a larger down payment.
-The more you put down the better, and 20 percent is often considered a good down payment (although you may be able to do less).
-With less than 20 percent, you may also have to pay private mortgage insurance (PMI), which only makes things more challenging for you and your lender.
-For tips on coming up with that money, read more about using and saving for a down payment.
+- Healthy down payment: A down payment reduces your lender’s risk.
+It shows that you have skin in the game, minimizes your monthly payment, and gives lenders a buffer.
+If the lender needs to take your home in foreclosure, they’ll be less likely to lose money when you make a significant down payment.
+The more you put down, the better, and 20% often is considered a good down payment.
+With less than 20%, you also may have to pay private mortgage insurance (PMI).

-Debt to income ratios: Approval is always easier with low ratios.
-That said, manual underwriting can be used to get approval with higher ratios — possibly as high as 40/50, depending on your credit and other factors.
+- Debt-to-income ratios: Approval is always easier with low ratios.
+Lenders prefer to see that your income can easily absorb a new monthly payment.
+Still, you might be able to use manual underwriting to get approved with high ratios, depending on your credit and other factors.

-Government loan programs: your chances of approval are best with government loan programs.
+- Government loan programs: Your chances of approval are best with government loan programs.
 For example, FHA, VA, and USDA loans are less risky for lenders.
-Remember that not all lenders do manual underwriting, so you may need to shop around for a lender that does — and that works with the specific government program you’re looking at.
-If you get a “no,” there might be somebody else out there.
+Remember that not all lenders offer manual underwriting, so you may need to shop around for a loan originator that does.
+Your lender also needs to work with the specific government program you’re looking at.
+If you get a “No,” there might be somebody else out there.

-- Reserves: Liquid assets that will cover your mortgage payments for at least three months.
-If you’re buying a larger property (three to four units), you’ll need enough for six months.
-Money you receive as a gift or loan cannot be counted as reserves.
+- Reserves: Liquid assets that can cover your mortgage payments for at least three months.
+If you’re buying a larger property (three to four units), you might need enough for six months.
+Money that you receive as a gift or loan cannot be counted as reserves.

-- Experience: Your payment (if approved) cannot exceed your current housing expense by the lesser of 5 percent of $100.
-The goal is to avoid dramatic increases ("payment shock") or a monthly payment that you’re not accustomed to.
+- Experience: Your payment (if approved) cannot exceed your current housing expense by the lesser of 5% or $100.
+The goal is to avoid dramatic increases ("payment shock") or monthly payment that you’re not accustomed to.

-- No discretionary debt: If you pay off all of your credit cards in full, you’re not really in debt — but you’ve had the opportunity to rack up debt if you wanted to.
-Unfortunately, a completely debt-free lifestyle does not help you here.
+- No discretionary debt: If you pay off your credit cards in full, you’re not really in debt, but you’ve had the opportunity to rack up debt if you wanted to.
+Unfortunately, a completely debt-free lifestyle does not help you there.

-- Additional income: In some cases, automated underwriting cannot count overtime, seasonal earnings, and other items as part of your income.
-However, with manual underwriting, you might be able to show a higher income (as long as you can document the income and can expect it to continue).
+- Additional income: In some cases, automated underwriting ignores overtime, seasonal earnings, and other items as part of your income.
+But with manual underwriting, you might be able to use that extra income as long as you can document the income and can expect it to continue.

 - Other factors: Depending on your loan, other factors might be helpful.
-In general, the idea is to show that the loan will not be a burden and you can afford to repay.
+In general, the idea is to show that the loan will not be a burden and that you can afford to repay it.
 Stability in your job never hurts, and more reserves than required can also make a difference.

 Tips for the Process

 Plan for a slow and time-consuming process.
-An actual person needs to go through the documents you provide and determine whether or not you qualify for the loan — this takes time.
+An actual person needs to go through each document you provide, and determine whether or not you qualify for the loan.
+Unfortunately, that takes time.

-Homebuying process: If you’re making an offer, build in plenty of time for underwriting before closing.
-Include a financing contingency so that you can get your earnest money back if your application is declined (talk with your real estate agent to understand the options).
-Especially in hot markets, you may be less attractive as a buyer if you’re using manual underwriting.
+- Homebuying process: If you’re making an offer, build in plenty of time for underwriting before closing.
+Include a financing contingency so that you can get your earnest money back if your lender denies your application.
+Your real estate agent can explain your options to you and can provide suggestions on how to present your offer.
+Especially in hot markets, you may be less attractive as a buyer if you require manual underwriting.